 Robinson, V., Hohepa, M., & Lloyd, C. (2009).
 School Leadership and Student Outcomes: Identifying What Works and Why: Best Evidence Synthesis Iteration [BES].
 Wellington, New Zealand: Ministry of Education.

-Concepts of giftedness and talent reflect culture, time and place: they are a social construct, based on human qualities and attributes most valued in a particular community at a particular time.
+Concepts of giftedness reflect culture, time and place: they are a social construct, based on human qualities and attributes most valued in a particular community at a particular time.
 Whilst New Zealand communities are diverse, they are embedded in our bicultural heritage.
 Definitions of ‘gifted and talented’ will reflect this diversity and heritage.

-While many theories and definitions of giftedness and talent have been developed, there is no universally accepted theory or definition.
+While many theories and definitions of giftedness have been developed, there is no universally accepted theory or definition.
 However, New Zealand policy makers and researchers have developed useful sets of criteria that can be used as a framework for developing definitions that reflect the local communities.
 The criteria listed below are based on research from the New Zealand Working Party on Gifted Education (2001), Riley et al. (2004), ERO’s (2008a) national report, and the expertise of the Ministry of Education Gifted and Talented Advisory Group.

 An introductory video